 III.D.1.
 Evidence of Meeting the Standard

 Santa Ana College ensures financial resources are sufficient to support program needs by assessing current available financial resources and then aligning those resources to program review, college budget priorities (IIID-1), and to the strategic plan set forth by the college’s mission and goals (IIID-2).
-The District’s annual budget is developed utilizing information within the state budget and from documents prepared by the California Community College Chancellor's Office.
-The District then estimates annual revenue from the state and allocates this revenue to Santa Ana College, Santiago C College using a revenue allocation model based on the Student Center Funding Formula (SCFF) metrics (IIID-3 pg27).
-The revenue allocation model distributes revenues rather than dictating expenditure allocations.
-Santa Ana College then allocates funds to support institutional goals by investing in course offerings to capture growth/access/restoration, technology, maintain, facilities, and targeted personnel hiring’s.
+The District’s annual budget is developed utilizing information within the state budget and from documents prepared by the California Community College Chancellor's Office (CCCCO).
+The District then estimates annual revenue from the state and allocates this revenue to District Office, Santa Ana College (SAC), and Santiago Canyon College (SCC).
+The revenue split between SAC and SCC is based on revenue brought in by each college each year using a revenue allocation model based on the Student Center Funding Formula (SCFF) metrics (IIID-3 pg27).
+The revenue allocation model distributes revenues to each college rather than dictating expenditure allocations.
+Santa Ana College then allocates funds to support institutional goals including but not limited to course offerings to capture growth/access/restoration, invest in technology, maintain, or upgrade facilities, and targeted personnel hiring.

 Santa Ana College utilizes the Resource Allocation Request (RAR) (IIID-4) process to distribute available financial resources to help enhance programs and services.
-Understanding program needs starts at the department level during the program review cycle.
-Needs are assessed first with Department chairs and faculty.
-These needs are then discussed and prioritized with Division Deans.
-Division Deans then discuss and prioritize with Area Vice Presidents.
-Vice Presidents then discuss and approve request in Presidents cabinet.
-Approvals are based on the college mission, and goals of the strategic plan and SAC budget priorities.
-Additionally, Santa Ana College ensures programs receive needed funds to enhance programs and services through the annual review of Equity and Strong Workforce requests.
-Departments can annually submit proposals to each program based on available funds, historical outcomes and future plans which must all align to our college goals and mission; requests are then reviewed and approved by individual panels, respectively.
+Needs are first discussed and identified within each department, then each division/area combine department requests, discuss and priority them among area Dean/Manager and Department Chairs.
+Deans and managers then discuss and prioritize with their area Vice President.
+Vice Presidents then discuss and approve requests at President’s cabinet.
+Approvals are based on college funding, mission, and goals of the college Strategic Plan and SAC budget priorities.
+Equity and Strong Workforce programs also have funding available to support requests.
+Each program announces available funding, proposal requirements to qualify, and departments can submit proposals.
+Based on available funds, historical outcomes and future plans, which must align to our college goals and mission, requests are then reviewed and approved by a panel in each program.

 The use of the RAR process ensures transparency of budget allocations, promotes cooperative sharing, and use of those resources.
 Funds are allocated for approved requests using an approved portion of college rollover funds (Fund 13) (IIID-5).
-The college ensures its financial stability through this budget allocation process by maintaining a fiscally responsible college reserve (contingency) that is equal to 20% of its rollover balance.
+The college ensures its financial stability through this budget allocation process by maintaining a college reserve (contingency) that is equal to 20% of its rollover balance.
 The reserve equated to $1,342,965 in FY19/20 and $1,257,404 in FY20/21, respectively (IIID-6).

 III.D.1 Analysis and Evaluation

 Santa Ana College adheres to well-defined processes to ensure programs, and services receive sufficient funds to sustain and support student success and improve institutional effectiveness.
-These processes are demonstrated though our annual RAR process, Budget Allocation Model (BAM) and our Equity & SWP review process.
+These processes are demonstrated though our annual review of budget priorities, RAR process, and review of our Equity & Strong Workforce programs.
 These processes are open and transparent, and opportunities exist for participation by all college constituents.
 Santa Ana College continues to ensure its financial stability by maintaining its required Institutional Contingency Reserve (IIID-5).

 III.D.2.
 The institution's mission and goals are the foundation for financial planning, and financial planning is integrated with and supports all institutional planning.
 The institution has policies and procedures to ensure sound financial practices and financial stability.
 Appropriate financial information is disseminated throughout the institution in a timely manner.